AndyGura/nfs-resources-converter/README.md

 Output files are directly used in my project [The Need For Speed Web](https://tnfsw.guraklgames.com/)

+All the supported resources have an [auto-generated format specs](resources/README.md)

 Feel free to contribute

 <h1>How to use converter:</h1>